jundalisay/superb/content/en/research/spinoza/_index.md

-+++
+---
+heading: "Enlightened"
-title=  "Spinoza"
+title: "Spinoza"
-# image=  "https= //sorasystem.sirv.com/avatars/spinoza.jpg"
-description=  "Spinoza was a philosopher who wrote about God as a pantheist substance.
-He is essential for Medical Superphysics" image=  "/covers/spinoza.jpg"
+description: "Spinoza was a philosopher who wrote about God as a pantheist substance.
+He is essential for Medical Superphysics"
-# heading=  1 work
-+++
+image: "/covers/spinoza.jpg"
+date: 2022-04-15
+---